andrewdavidmackenzie/flow/README.md

 Currently I'm experimenting with flutter and react native, and FLTK looks relatively easy to use, has rust native bindings for the UI, but doesn't look so modern and is not so well known.

-Once I get a solution I like, I may well bring it back into this repo, although build-times in travis-ci maybe a problem again if this repo includes too much.
+Once I get a solution I like, I may well bring it back into this repo, although build-times for so many crates may become a problem again if this repo includes too much.